|

 geometrically arranged layers of threadlike inclusions that inhabit

+these unique gems.
 If the threads in the

 gemstone all align themselves in a single direction, much like the